fb tracking

 Upright Position #1: Standing

-This position is also favoured by women who have back labour pain due to a posterior baby (baby is facing frontwards or his back against your back).
-Hands and knees positioning during posterior labour can help reduce back pain and promote baby’s head turning into a more favourable position.
+This position is also favoured by women who have back labor pain, due to a posterior baby (where baby is facing frontwards or his back is against your back).
+Hands and knees positioning during posterior labor can help reduce back pain and promote baby’s head turning into a more favorable position.

 Upright Position #3: Squatting